fbeek/pimatic-dwd/README.md

 Usage
 ---------

-The Use of this plugin is quite easy easy.
+The usage of this plugin is quite easy easy.
 You need to select the nearest zone id from the PDF file or the list below and add this to your device config and select the lowest level of informations you want to show.

 Changelog